 - ⅓ cup oil

-- 2 flax eggs 2 tbsp ground flax seed + 6 tbsp water
+- 2 flax eggs 2 tablespoon ground flax seed + 6 tablespoon water

 Sugar Topping (Optional)

 - ¼ cup sugar

 - Mix ¼ cup sugar with 1 tablespoon lemon zest.
 Set aside.

 Vegan Lemon Poppy Seed Muffins

 - Prepare a muffin tin with cooking spray or silicone liners.
 Preheat the oven to 375 degrees F.

 - Mix soy milk and 2 teaspoon of lemon juice together in a medium sized bowl.
 Let sit for 10 minutes until it begins to curdle.

 - Make your flax eggs.
 Mix 2 tablespoon of ground flax seeds with 6 tablespoon of water.
 Let sit for at least 5 minutes until the mixture gels up to the consistency of egg whites.

 - Meanwhile, add the flour, sugar, baking powder, poppy seeds, and baking soda in a large mixing bowl.
 Whisk until well combined.